Interpreting Deep Neural Networks Through Variable Importance: Related Work

-In the absence of a robustly defined metric for interpretability, most work on DNNs has focused on methods that can be evaluated visually, and especially on local interpretability---trying to explain specific classification decisions with respect to input features.
-In this work, we focus instead on global interpretability where the goal is to identify predictor variables that best explain the overall performance of a trained model.
-Previous work in this context has focused on selecting inputs that maximize the activation of each layer within the network \cite{erhan2009visualizing}.
-Another viable approach for achieving global interpretability is to train more conventional statistical methods to mimic the predictive behavior of a DNN.
-This imitation or \textit{mimic} model is then retrospectively used to explain the predictions that a DNN would make.
-For example, using a decision tree \cite{frosst2017distilling} or falling rule list \cite{wang2015falling} can yield straightforward characterizations of predictive outcomes.
+For example, using a decision tree \citep{frosst2017distilling,kuttichira2019explaining} or falling rule list \citep{wang2015falling} can yield straightforward characterizations of predictive outcomes.
 Unfortunately, these simple models can struggle to mimic the accuracy of DNNs effectively.
 A random forest (RF) or gradient boosting machine (GBM), on the other hand, is much more capable of matching the predictive power of DNNs.
-Measures of feature importance can be computed for RFs and GBMs by permuting information within the input variables and examining this null effect on test accuracy, or by calculating Gini impurity \cite{breiman2001random}.
-The ability to establish variable importance in random forests is a significant reason for their popularity in fields such as the life and clinical sciences \cite{chen2007forest}, where random forest and gradient boosting machine mimic models have been used as interpretable predictive models for patient outcomes \cite{che2016interpretable}.
+Measures of feature importance can be computed for RFs and GBMs by permuting information within the input variables and examining this null effect on test accuracy, or by calculating Mean Decrease Impurity (MDI) \citep{breiman2001random}.
+The ability to establish variable importance in random forests is a significant reason for their popularity in fields such as the life and clinical sciences \citep{chen2007forest}, where random forest and gradient boosting machine mimic models have been used as interpretable predictive models for patient outcomes \citep{che2016interpretable}.
 A notable drawback of RFs and GBMs is that it can take a significant amount of training time to achieve accuracy comparable to the DNNs that they serve to mimic.
 This provides motivation for our direct approach, avoiding the need to train a separate model.